DanielWang123321/ufactory_doc_usermanual/en/support_articles/hardware/how-to-update-the-powerboard-of-controller.md

-# How to update the powerboard of controller?
+# How to update the powerboard of the controller?

 ## Hardware
 - AC1303